Pilgrimage to COP26

 Many of you will know that I enjoy walking secular pilgrimage, that the act of stepping out each day with a simple pack on my back satisfies something vital in me.
 Walking sequential trails which connect town to country to village to city, whether the Camino de Santiago in Spain, the Via Sacra in Austria or the St Magnus Way in Orkney, is a way to reflect on, process and enliven my regular life.

-This pilgrimage differs specifically from any of the others I have done before because it will be done in community.
+This pilgrimage differs specifically from any of the others I have done before because it was done in community.
 I am a solitary walker and I value my privacy highly, even though I do meet people along the path and enjoy their company at times.
-This COP26 pilgrimage, however, is a group activity.
-It invites people to walk together for a few hours, several days or the whole, and to be a part of a growing conversation about the many facets of the climate emergency in the light of the international meeting of world leaders at the beginning of November in Glasgow.
-We will discuss, think about, and inevitably come up with questions, maybe even solutions (practical or ideal) in the face of the situation we find ourselves in.
-Whatever happens we will be able to support each other in our feelings – grief, frustration, anger, hopelessness – in the face of what is happening to our beautiful world right now.
+This COP26 pilgrimage was very much a group activity.
+It invited people to walk together for a few hours, several days or the whole, and to be a part of a growing conversation about the many facets of the climate emergency in the light of the international meeting of world leaders at the beginning of November in Glasgow.
+We discussed, thought about, and inevitably came up with questions, maybe even some suggested solutions (practical / ideal) in the face of the situation we found ourselves in.
+Whatever happened we were able to support each other in our feelings – grief, frustration, anger, hopelessness – in the face of what was happening to our beautiful world and, sadly, still is.

-My focus for the pilgrimage is on the link between grief and walking, something that arises over and over, not just for me but for others as well (see the book Marram by Leonie Charlton for example).
-My enquiry will build on my previous writing (Working with Death and Loss in Shiatsu Practice’ (Singing Dragon 2020) and articles/blogs) and the Shiatsu client work I have been engaged in over the past 30 years, as well as my own personal rambles.
+My focus for the pilgrimage was on the link between grief and walking, something that arises over and over, not just for me but for others as well (see the book Marram by Leonie Charlton for example).
+My enquiry built on my previous writing (Working with Death and Loss in Shiatsu Practice’ (Singing Dragon 2020) and articles/blogs) and the Shiatsu client work I have been engaged in over the past 30 years, as well as my own personal rambles.

-I will continue to collect a feather a day, usually the first I come across, as these long-time symbols of freedom and transcendence and their common use in ritual are often connected with the feelings we have when we are grieving or bereaved.
-It remains to be seen what the feathers will be used for or come to represent in the context of this pilgrimage.
+I collected a feather a day, usually the first I came across, as these long-time symbols of freedom and transcendence, and their common use in ritual, are often connected with the feelings we have when we are grieving or bereaved.

 No Birds Land